highamm/datascience234/docs/03-dplyr.md

 * Explain what the pipe operator `|>` does and explain when you can and cannot use the pipe operator.

 Throughout this chapter, we will use the `babynames` data set in the `babynames` `R` package.
-To begin, read about the data set, by running
+To begin, install the `babynames` package by typing `install.packages("babynames")` in your bottom-left console winow, and read about the data set by running

 ```r